 - 1. Configure the camera for any of the following VCA features:

 - Line Crossing detection

 - Intrusion Detection

 - Unattended Baggage Detection

 - Object removal Detection

 - Region Entrance Detection

 - Region Exiting Detection

 - 2. Open the VCA Search Behavior Search menu.
 Go to Menu | VCA Search | Behavior Search.
+See above.

-- 3. Check the box(es) for the camera(s) you want to search. - 4.
-Click the Start Time field and then set the date and time at which you want to search begin the search for data.
-Similarly, set the Fnd Time field. - 5.
-Open the Type drop down list, and then select the type of VCA event you want to search for.
-You can leave the option at All to find all VCA events. - 6.
-Open the Record Mode drop down list, and then select Main Stream or Sub Stream. - 7.
-Click the Search button at the bottom of the screen.
+- 3. Check the box(es) for the camera(s) you want to search.

+- 4. Click the Start Time field and then set the date and time at which you want to search begin the search for data.
+Similarly, set the End Time field.

+- Open the Type drop down list, and then select the type of VCA event you want to search for.
+You can leave the option at All to find all VCA events

+- 102 www.Observint.com

+6. Click the Search button at the bottom of the screen.
 In this screen, you can peruse thumbnails of video clips, play them, and export them to an external device or flash drive.
 To export a clip, check the box(es) for the clip(s) you want to export, and then click the Export button at the bottom of the screen.

-8. You can also view the result in List format by click the List option in the upper left corner.
+7. You can also view the result in List format by click the List option in the upper left corner.
 In this screen, you can play video clips and export them to an external device or flash drive.
 To export a clip, check the box(es) for the clip(s) you want to export, and then click the Export button at the bottom of the screen.